SAP-samples/xsa-cap-migration-using-basextn/README.md

 4. Navigate to the folder by clicking on File -> Open Folder.
 Enter the path `/home/user/projects/` and click on OK.

-5. Clone the XSA Source application to this folder using the Terminal.
+5. Clone the XS Advanced Source application to this folder using the Terminal.

 6. Once the folder opens, you can select the SAP HANA Application Migration Assistant from the Command Palette (You can access the Command Palette from View -> Command Palette).